fithisux/spock_corners/src/test/groovy/pizza/loverz/example2/example2.md

 # Uncover performance problems

-Purpose of this example is to showcase the optimization opportunities offered by full blown Spock testing as opposed to just stubbing interactions.
+The purpose of this example is to showcase the optimization opportunities offered by full blown Spock testing as opposed to just stubbing interactions.
 Take a close look at

     then:
         1 * pizzaEater2.pizzaBankService.retrieve() >> pizza

 This can incur a very pricey performance cost.
-Imagine that it happens two times as in the code (we shaved one variable and made our application infinite times  slower).
+Imagine that it happens two times as in the code (we shaved one variable and made our application twice slower).
 Here we can identify an opportunity of replacing

     Gratitude gratitude = gratitudeService.expressGratitude(pizzaBankService.retrieve());
     stomachService.eatPizza(pizzaBankService.retrieve());